astrowp/docs/README.md

 # Get Started with AstroWP

-> First things first, if you haven't already, go and create a free [GitHub account](https://github.com/).
+After you purchase AstroWP you will get two things to get your Headless WordPress site up and running:

+1. An invitation to the AstroWP GitHub repositiory
+2. A .wpress WordPress installation file.

 ## Fork the Repository

+> If you haven't already, log in to your GitHub account or create a free [GitHub account](https://github.com/).

 After you have purchased **AstroWP**, you will receive an invite to AstroWP's GitHub repository.